slingshot-finance/RockPaperScissors-test-project/README.md

 Now fork this repo and do it!

-When you're done, please send an email to zak@slingshot.finance with a link to your fork or join the [Slingshot Discord channel](https://discord.gg/JNUnqYjwmV) and let us know.
+When you're done, please send an email to zak@slingshot.finance (if you're not applying through Homerun) with a link to your fork or join the [Slingshot Discord channel](https://discord.gg/JNUnqYjwmV) and let us know.

 Happy hacking!